wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 These principles still apply to building instructions for an agent, but you need to tweak each of these five aspects a bit to make them suitable for an agent.

-When you provide direction to an agent, make sure to promote producing a chain of thought.
+When you provide direction to an agent, promote producing a chain of thought.
 For example, you can give the agent a step-by-step plan as the following prompt shows:

 ```text
 You are a Feature File Generator Agent.
 Your primary purpose is to help create